shishuai-y/Android-Permission-Mappings/README.md

 # Android-Permission-Mappings
 This repository contains permission mappings for Android API levels 16-33, primarily divided into three parts: SDK mappings, ContentProvider mappings, and Intent mappings.

 For more details, please refer to the following paper.
-Also please cite this paper if you use this permission mappings:
+Also, please cite this paper if you use these permission mappings:
 ```
 @inproceedings{DBLP:conf/issre/YangBLGD24,
   author       = {Shishuai Yang and